Skip To Content

 Feature layer template files

-Any block symbols added to the drawing from a template will be added at the scale they were created in the template drawing.
+Any block symbols added to the drawing from a template will be added at the scale in which they were created in the template drawing.
 You can use the AutoCAD units command to adjust the insert units for blocks inserted into your drawing.

 Document feature layers from feature layer template files

-You can import the schema and predefined symbology for document feature layers to a drawing from the Create tab of the Add Data user interface.
+You can import the schema and predefined symbology for document feature layers to a drawing from the Create tab of the Add Data dialog box.
 A gallery of feature layer template files are displayed and can be added to the drawing by selecting one of the tiles and confirming with the Create Feature Layers button from the template files details pane on the right side of the interface.

 Note: